A mean curvature type flow with capillary boundary in a unit ball: Introduction

-Analogously, it has a great interest in the investigation of hypersurfaces with non-empty boundaries in the last thirty.
-For instance, Stahl \cite{St} considered the mean curvature flow with free boundary in the Euclidean space, and he showed that the solution either has longtime existence or the curvature and its derivatives blow up at the maximal time.
-Subsequently, Marquardt \cite{M1} considered the inverse mean curvature flow for hypersurfaces with boundary perpendicular to a convex cone, and proved that it has long time existence and converges to a piece of round sphere, if the initial hypersurface is star-shaped and strictly mean convex.
+There has been a great interest in the investigation of hypersurfaces with non-empty boundaries in the last thirty years.
+For instance, Stahl \cite{St} considered the mean curvature flow with free boundary in the Euclidean space, and he showed that the solution either has the longtime existence or the curvature and its derivatives blow up at the maximal time.
+Later, Marquardt \cite{M1} considered the inverse mean curvature flow for hypersurfaces with boundary perpendicular to a convex cone, and proved that it has the long time existence and converges to a piece of round sphere, if the initial hypersurface is star-shaped and strictly mean convex.
 Recently Lambert-Scheuer \cite{LS2} studied the same flow as \cite{M1} but with the supporting hypersurface being a sphere instead of a cone.
-They proved that the hypersurfaces which are perpendicular to a sphere along the boundary would drive strictly convex hypersurfaces into a flat disk.
-Meanwhile, they found a nice geometric application of this flow in \cite{LS1} related to the Willmore type inequality.
-In addition to that, we also want to remark the recent articles \cite{WX2} and \cite{SWX} for the mean curvature type flow and fully nonlinear inverse curvature type flow respectively in the unit ball with free boundary.
-Besides, one can also refer to \cite{AWu}, \cite{GMWW}, \cite{LW1} and \cite{Hui1989} for the study of a nonparametric mean curvature flow with free or capillary type boundaries.
+They proved that a convex hypersurface which is perpendicular to a sphere along the boundary converges to a flat disk in certain sense.
+As a nice geometric application of this flow they proved in \cite{LS1} a Willmore type inequality.
+We also would like to mention the recent articles \cite{WX2} and \cite{SWX} for a mean curvature type flow and a fully nonlinear inverse curvature type flow respectively in the unit ball with free boundary, where new geometric inequalities were proved as applications.
+For the study of a nonparametric mean curvature flow with free or capillary type boundaries, we refer to \cite{AWu}, \cite{GMWW}, \cite{LW1} and \cite{Hui1989}.